jeanCarloMachado/challenges/merchant_guide/README.md

 ruby main.rb input.txt
 ```

-Where the file follows this pattern
+Where the input.txt file follows the given pattern:

 ```
 glob is I
 prok is V